scorpido74/azure-docs.nl-nl/articles/guides/developer/azure-developer-guide.md

 ---
-title: Aan de slag-hand leiding voor ontwikkel aars op Azure | Microsoft Docs
+title: Get started guide for developers on Azure | Microsoft Docs
-description: In dit onderwerp vindt u essentiële informatie voor ontwikkel aars die aan de slag willen gaan met behulp van het Microsoft Azure platform voor hun ontwikkelings behoeften.
+description: This article provides essential information for developers looking to get started using the Microsoft Azure platform for their development needs.
 services: ''
 cloud: ''
 documentationcenter: ''